hamidgholami/accp-cheatsheet/README.md

 	- SQL injection.
 	- Cross-site scripting.
 	- Rules that are designed for your specific application

-### Amazon Kinesis
-- It enables you to build custom applications that process or analyze **streaming data** for specialized needs.
-- **Producers** continually push data to Kinesis data Streams and **Consumers** process the data in *real time*.
-- Consumers can <ins>store their results</ins> using an AWS service such as:
-	- Amazon DynamoDB
-	- Amazon Redshift
-	- Amazon S3

 ### AWS AD Connector
 - A directory gateway for **redirecting** <ins>directory requests</ins> to your on-premise Active Directory.